OpenMatch/ANCE-Tele/.ipynb_checkpoints/README-checkpoint.md

 (4) Evaluate your ANCE-Tele

-After three episodes, you can follow the instructions in [MARCO: Reproduce w/ Our CheckPs](#marco-reproduce-using-our-checkps) to evaluate.
+After three episodes, you can follow the instructions in [MARCO: Reproduce w/ Our CheckPs - (2)](#marco-reproduce-using-our-checkps) to evaluate.
 Remember to replace the CheckP with your trained model file 😉.

 ## Reproduce NQ and TriviaQA Results